system76/tech-docs/src/models/meer8/repairs.md

 The cooling fan can be removed to clean dust out of the cooling system or to access the CPU heatsink when replacing the thermal paste.

+The fan is an AVC `BAZC0810R5HY006`.
 The screws used for the fan are the same type as those used for the [M.2 SSDs](#replacing-an-m2-drive).

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 25 minutes